Taraba Refutes over N200bn Indebtedness

 Wole Ayodele in Jalingo

-Taraba State government yesterday debunked insinuations that the administration of Darius Ishaku had plunged the state into indebtedness of over N200 billion.
+Taraba State Government has debunked insinuations that the administration of Governor Darius Ishaku has plunged the state into indebtedness of over N200 billion.

-Fielding questions from journalists during a media briefing on the 2023 approved budget, the State Commissioner for Budget and Economic Planning, Solomon Elisha, noted that the figures being bandied about were a figment of the imagination of opposition elements in the state.
+Fielding questions from journalists during a media briefing on the 2023 approved budget, the state Commissioner for Budget and Economic Planning, Solomon Elisha, noted that the figures being bandied about is a figment of the imagination of the opposition elements in the state.

-“Though I cannot claim that the state is not indebted, because government and debt is synonymous, but this administration has ensured that it does not incur loans unnecessarily and it must be in the best interest of the state.”
+“Though I cannot claim that the state is not indebted, because the government and debt are synonymous, but this administration has ensured that it does not incur loans unnecessarily and that it must be in the best interest of the state.”

-However, despite much pressure on the Commissioner to disclose the exact amount the state was owing, he declined from doing so as he told journalists that he would do so at a later date.
+However, despite much pressure on the commissioner to disclose the exact amount the state owes, he declined from doing so as he told journalists that he would do so at a later date.

-“The Ishaku administration would continue to borrow to meet the yearnings and aspirations of the people of the state.
-Government and loans are inseparable,” he added.
+According to him, “The Ishaku administration would continue to borrow to meet the yearnings and aspirations of the people of the state.
+The government and loans are inseparable.”

-Giving a breakdown of the approved 2023 budget, Elisha maintained that the estimates were based on some macroeconomic assumptions among which was the international oil price benchmark of $70 per barrel.
+Giving a breakdown of the approved 2023 budget, Elisha maintained that the estimates are based on some macroeconomic assumptions among which is the International oil price benchmark of $70.00 per barrel.

-Other assumptions, according to him include oil production quota of 1.69 million barrels per day and an exchange rate of N435.57 to a dollar as well a national inflation rate of 17.16 per cent and GDP growth of 3.75 per cent.”
+Other assumptions, according to him, are oil production quotas of 1.69 million barrels per day and an exchange rate of N435.57 to a dollar as well a National Inflation rate of 17.16 percent and GDP growth of 3.75 percent.”

 Part of the objective of the 2023 budget, according to him, is to step up revenue generation drive and reduce dependency on the Federal Accounts Allocation Committee (FAAC).